maniospas/infos/README.md

 Lettuce is a small, interpreted programming language built directly into letOS.
 In a sense, the operating system *is* the language and conversely.
 This enables interactive programming and system control from within the console.
 Programs can manipulate data, draw to the screen, and interact with running processes.

 Type *help* and enter in the main terminal to see the language's basic constructs and usage rules.
 Mainly, commands take the form of a name followed by space-separated arguments.
 For example, `let a 1` sets the text *"1"* to a variable with name *a*.
 Commands return values, so enclose them in parentheses to make such evaluation.
-For example, `print (a)` evaluates *a* and transforms this to `print 1`, eventually printing the value to the console.
-You can use the `|` operator as basically an open parenthesis that ends at end of line.
-Brackets are used to prevent one evaluation.
+For example, `print (a)` evaluates *a* and transforms the statement to `print 1`, eventually printing the value to the console.
+You can use the `:` as an open parenthesis that ends at the end of line.
+You could rewrite this paragraph's example as `print:a`.

 Below is an example, where *app* is used to create an application handle and *args* listens to the input stream of the application to re-run it based on inputs.
 App and file commands create a handle string that can be used.
 The second command opens a file and sends the file handle to the application handle.
+Brackets are used to prevent one evaluation, so that it keeps being performed inside the app later.

 ![docs/example.png](docs/example.png)